 It’s best to choose a French press from a company that specializes in making coffee brewing equipment.
 When you stray away from the experts, you have to deal with rookie mistakes.

 As with every purchase or investment, keep the price in mind.
 French presses can range in price.
 Some cost as little as $20, while others are upwards of $100.
 We recommend the safe route of finding a happy medium, not going too low or too high.
 In our opinion, the best budget French press coffee maker is the Kona 8-Cup French press.

 If you’ve made it this far, we know you’re close to choosing the right French press for your needs.
 Maybe one of the French presses from our list caught your eye, and your mind is set on that one.
 Either way, we hope this guide and review list was helpful.

 If you’re still on the fence about which is the Best French press coffee maker for you, we totally recommend the excellent Barista Warrior French press.
 It fits all our criteria, so you won’t be dissatisfied.
 If your budget is a bit tighter, you may want to try the KONA 8-Cup, a nice glass-and-plastic model that produces tasty coffee.
 We wish you luck in your search!

 Table of Contents

-- Quick overview of our Favorites (updated in 2021)
+- Quick Overview of Our Favorites (Updated in 2023)

 - The 10 Best French Press Coffee Makers

-- 1. KONA 8-Cup French Press Coffee Maker – Best Overall
+- 2. KONA 8-Cup French Press Coffee Maker – Best Value

 - 3. Bodum Chambord French Press (34 oz)